This Privacy Statement was updated on February 3, 2021.

 Photograph before or during the event.
 You will be asked to provide SAP with your current photograph via e-mail or SAP could ask to take a picture of you when you arrive at the event.
 By sending SAP your photograph or allowing a photo of you to be taken, you acknowledge that SAP will use your picture for the purposes described in this Privacy Statement.

 Withdrawal of consent

-You may withdraw your consent(s) for SAP to process your Personal Data as stated in this Privacy Statement at any time.
+For processing based upon consent, you may withdraw your consent(s) for SAP to process your Personal Data as stated in this Privacy Statement at any time.
 Once you assert this right, SAP will not process your Personal Data any longer unless legally required to do so.
 However, any withdrawal has no effect on past processing by SAP up to the point in time of your withdrawal.
-Please direct any such request to email@example.com.
+Please direct any such request to privacy [@] sap.com.

 We use this information to ensure the proper functioning and security of our Site and Services and to optimize our Site or Services.

 How do we collect cookies and other technologies